apache/flink/docs/ops/state/large_state_tuning.md

 When using RockDB as state backend, the type of timer storage can be selected through Flink's configuration via option key `state.backend.rocksdb.timer-service.factory`.
 Possible choices are `heap` (to store timers on the heap, default) and `rocksdb` (to store timers in RocksDB).

-<span class="label label-info">Note</span> *The combination RocksDB state backend / with incremental checkpoint / with heap-based timers currently does NOT support asynchronous snapshots for the timers state.
+<span class="label label-info">Note</span> *The combination RocksDB state backend with heap-based timers currently does NOT support asynchronous snapshots for the timers state.
 Other state like keyed state is still snapshotted asynchronously.
 Please note that this is not a regression from previous versions and will be resolved with `FLINK-10026`.*

 **Predefined Options**